top of page

 Our language reveals who we are…and who we think we are.

-Harvesting, sifting, and winnowing faunamorphs and floramorphs can be an immensely enjoyable endeavor for a wordshark; searching woods and field for them is a treasure hunt.
-And they can teach us a lot about human nature and how we naked apes (faunamorph) view and misconstrue the animal kingdom and the plant world (not fauna- or floramorphs), from which we stem and in which we are deeply rooted (two floramorphs).
+Harvesting, sifting, and winnowing faunamorphs and floramorphs can be an immensely enjoyable endeavor for a wordshark.
+You can search the woods, skies, or underwater world like a treasure hunt.
+These words can teach us a lot about human nature and how we view, engage with, and misconstrue the animal kingdom and the plant world (not fauna- or floramorph), from which we stem and in which we are deeply rooted (floramorphs!). â€‹

 Winter